gaetangate/text-summarizer/README.md

-# text-summarizer
+# Text Summarizer
-Python Framework for Extractive Text Summarization
+Implementation based on paper "Centroid-based Text Summarization through Compositionality of Word Embeddings" accepted at  MultiLing Workshop in EACL 2017